ialnavy/InstaCrawler/README.md

 - `help` — Show usage info.
 - `manual_login` — Open Instagram for manual login (if you want to change the logged-in account, for example).
+- `extract_followers` - Open Instagram and scrape the list of users who follow you.
+- `extract_following` - Open Instagram and scrape the list of users whom you follow.
-- `not_following_back` — List users you follow who don’t follow you back.
+- `not_following_back` - List users you follow who don’t follow you back.
+Uses the info gathered by previous `extract_followers` and `extract_following` invokations (no marionette is needed).
+- `not_following_back_complete` - List users you follow who don’t follow you back.
+Makes `extract_followers` and `extract_following` invokations for this purpose.

-You need to log-in into Instagram before you invoke any operation; that is why we have the "manual_login" operation.
+You need to log-in into Instagram before you invoke any operation, if marionette is needed; that is why we have the "manual_login" operation.
 Your log-in info will be stored among the `NAVIGATOR_DATA_DIR_OF_USER` folder contents.

 #### 💡 Example